danielhstahl/loan_ec/README.md

 Note that the volatility of the underlying systemic variable for Credit Risk Plus has to be relatively large to map to the same correlation for Risk Metrics.

+## Converting Risk Metrics correlation and R squared matrix to Credit Risk Plus

+Risk Metrics requires a correlation matrix for different industries.
+Within each industry, an "R-squared" measures the amount of correlation between (fully diversified) obligors in the industry.
+One way to map this matrix and R-squared vector is as follows:
+* Convert the R-squared to a standard deviation for a gamma random variable for each industry
+* Take the entries of the correlation matrix and convert these to weights for the other industry random variables for a given obligor

+As an example, consider the correlation from the Risk Metrics technical document:

+1.0   .16   .08
+.16   1.0   .34
+.08   .34   1.0

+The weight vector for an obligor in  industry 1 would be [.76, .16, .08].
+The weight vector for an obligor in  industry 2 would be [.16, .5, .34].
+The weight vector for an obligor in  industry 3 would be [.08, .34, .58].

 ## Roadmap